tipi-build/docs/1000-build-cache.md

 Each _comprehensive pack_ are stored as releases artifacts for each platform, identified by the cache-id that tipi computes from the git repository *origin* URL and that can be overridden via the [`.tipi/id`](#cache-id-file) file.

 ### Cache id file
-tipi automatically generates a `.tipi/id` file when building a project, this file is intended to be checked-in the repository and identifies the project cache-id, the resulting id is the `sha1-hash(<host + organization name>)-<project name>`.
+`cmake-re` automatically computes a cache identified when building a project based on the git origin, it's possible to override this with a `.tipi/id` file intended to be checked-in the repository and identifies the project cache-id, the resulting id is the `sha1-hash(<host + organization name>)-<project name>`.

 For instance a repository that was cloned from `github.com/tipi-build/simple-example` will have a cache-id of `40999a5-simple-example` influenced by the following `.tipi/id`.
 ```json